winstonDeGreef/Mechanica/content/special/ChX6_FourMomentum.md

 The limiting cases work out.
 Very reassuring.

-We can add a constant (LT invariant) to the kinetic energy $E=E_{kin}+mc^2 = m\gamma(u)c^2$.
+We can add a constant (provide it is LT invariant) to the kinetic energy $E=E_{kin}+mc^2 = m\gamma(u)c^2$.
 Adding constants to the energy/potential is always allowed as only the change of it is physically relevant (or the relative energies).
 The reason for *this* constant will be apparent below as this allows to include the energy in 4-momentum nicely.

 We obtain